Andrew Carnegie: Investing in education, science, pensions, civil heroism, music, and world peace

 Carnegie Institution administration building in Washington, D.C.

 In 1900, Carnegie gave $2 million to start the Carnegie Institute of Technology (CIT) at Pittsburgh and the same amount in 1902 to create the Carnegie Institution at Washington, D.C., to encourage research and discovery.
 He later contributed more to these and other schools.
 CIT is now known as Carnegie Mellon University after it merged with the Mellon Institute of Industrial Research.
 Carnegie also served on the Boards of Cornell University and Stevens Institute of Technology.

-In 1911, Carnegie became a sympathetic benefactor to George Ellery Hale, who was trying to build the 100 in Hooker Telescope at Mount Wilson, and donated an additional ten million dollars to the Carnegie Institution with the following suggestion to expedite the construction of the telescope: "I hope the work at Mount Wilson will be vigorously pushed, because I am so anxious to hear the expected results from it.
+In 1911, Carnegie became a sympathetic benefactor to George Ellery Hale, who was trying to build the 100 in Hooker Telescope at Mount Wilson in California, and donated an additional ten million dollars to the Carnegie Institution with the following suggestion to expedite the construction of the telescope: "I hope the work at Mount Wilson will be vigorously pushed, because I am so anxious to hear the expected results from it.
 I should like to be satisfied before I depart, that we are going to repay to the old land some part of the debt we owe them by revealing more clearly than ever to them the new heavens."
 The telescope saw first light on November 2, 1917, with Carnegie still alive.